Monash University Graduate Research Industry Partnership (GRIP) with Monash Partners Health Services

 Monash GRIP students will be enrolled in one of three participating Faculties depending on their existing qualifications and disciplinary background.
 More information on research and being a doctoral student in each Faculty can be found on the participating Faculty websites:

 - Faculty of Medicine, Nursing and Health Sciences

 - Faculty of Business and Economics

 The Digital and Data-Driven Innovation in Healthcare GRIP

-The Digital and Data-Driven Innovation in Healthcare GRIP, a partnership between Monash University and Monash Partners Advanced Health Research and Translation Centre, will support up to 15 PhD students who will be addressing healthcare problems through digital and data-driven innovations and building their skills as the next generation workforce in this field.
+The Digital and Data-Driven Innovation in Healthcare GRIP, a partnership between Monash University and the health service members of Monash Partners Academic Health Science Centre, will support up to 15 PhD students who will be addressing healthcare problems through digital and data-driven innovations and building their skills as the next generation workforce in this field.

 GRIP PhD Scholarship Opportunity

 We are seeking a talented candidate who wishes to apply for a full time funded PhD.
 This opportunity would be suitable for someone with a midwifery, nursing, medical or expertise in mental health care.
-Your research will be part of a large collaborative project between Monash University and Monash Health.
+Your research will be part of a large collaborative project between Monash University and a health service.

-The GRIP is supported by the Monash Partners Advanced Health Research and Translation Centre that connects researchers, clinicians and the community to innovate for better health.
-The Monash Partners Health Services associated with this GRIP and the contact person include:
+The GRIP is supported by the health service members of Monash Partners Academic Health Science Centre.
+The Monash Partners health services associated with this GRIP and the contact person include: